 I already hold a Masters or higher level qualification – can I get a Master's Loan?

 You won't normally be eligible for a Master's Loan if you already hold a Masters degree or higher level qualification, regardless of how it was funded or whether or not it was achieved in the UK.

 I started a previous Masters but did not complete it – can I get a Master's Loan?

 Eligibility for a Master’s Loan is not affected by previous postgraduate study if you did not achieve the qualification and did not receive a loan.
 However, in order to receive a Master's Loan you must undertake a full master’s degree course and not a partial course topping up from previous study or experience.

-If you undertook a previous postgraduate Master’s degree and received a Master's Loan or any other loan provided by a UK government authority for that course but did not receive the qualification, you will be ineligible for another Master's Loan (even where you did not receive full payment of your loan), unless you can prove that you did not complete the course due to a compelling personal reason (CPR).
+You will be ineligible for a Master's Loan if you undertook a previous postgraduate Master’s degree, did not successfully complete it and received the Master's Loan (or any other loan provided by a UK government authority) for that course.
+This applies even where you did not receive full payment of your loan.
+However if SFE accept that you did not complete the course due to a compelling personal reason (CPR), they can award a Masters Loan for a second course.
+Evidence must be provided to SFE for them to consider this.
 Contact a Welfare Adviser if you think this applies to you.

 What is the personal eligibility criteria?

 Please see the Appendix at the end of this guide for information about eligibility.